puppetlabs/pcp-broker/README.md

 * Delayed message delivery is no longer supported; message expiration is ignored in v1 messages.
 * Multicast messaging is no longer supported; only messages with a single target will be allowed.
 * Session association is deprecated.
-Only the `agent` type is supported by default; alternative types can be specified by appending them to the connection URI.
-If a type is appended to the URI, it must also be used in any `session_association` requests.
+Client types may be specified by appending them to the connection URI; when not supplied client type defaults to agent.
+The client type established on connection must be used in any session_association requests.
 * Debug chunks are no longer created or retransmitted.

 ## Installing